5 Ways to Improve Your Metabolic Health

 Most healthy lifestyle plans recommend limiting the intake of alcohol due to the associated health risks such as increased risk of strokes, heart attacks, liver disease, insulin resistance, nutritional deficiencies - not to mention the acute effects of anxiety, impulsivity and sleeplessness.

 So, if you’re going to drink, choose high quality red wine, drink responsibly and most importantly – drink infrequently.
-If alcohol results in negative mental health effects, impulsivity and addiction for you – skip the wine in favour of a supplement and/or eat more grapes, blueberries, dark chocolate, cinnamon, green/black/earl grey tea and olives/extra virgin olive oil (EVOO).
+If alcohol results in negative mental health effects, impulsivity and addiction for you – skip the wine in favour of a supplement or eat more grapes, blueberries, dark chocolate, cinnamon, green/black/earl grey tea and olives/extra virgin olive oil (EVOO).

 5. Get Regular Checkups

 At Sydney City Nutritionist we are passionate about helping people to feel younger, stronger, happier through optimum nutrition.
-Recognising the importance of metabolic health, we include a comprehensive panel of metabolic and nutrient testing in our Fresh Start Program - the ultimate in personalized nutrition, including a tailored diet and lifestyle program designed according to the results of your test results.
+Recognising the importance of metabolic health, we include a comprehensive panel of metabolic and nutrient testing in our Fresh Start Program - the ultimate in personalised nutrition, including a tailored diet and lifestyle program designed according to the results of your test results.
 With improved metabolic health you’ll see easier weight loss and, most importantly, maintain the results in the long term.

 Did you enjoy this article?
 Leave us an emoji in the comment box below.